cdl-geneseo/geneseo-dictionary/W/Wuffolk.md

 # Wuffolk

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Wuffolk

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (noun) The combined staff of Wayne and Suffolk Residence Halls on the South Side of Geneseo's campus.